General (scope, grounds for accelerated procedures, time limits)

 [13] Articles 20(1) and 24(4) Asylum Act.

 [14] Articles 20(2) and 26(4) Asylum Act.
-However, according to information gathered by CPR in the course of 2021, SEF seems to consider that the deadline prescribed in article 33-A(5) Asylum Act is not mandatory and that elapsing of such a deadline without a decision being issued with regard to the admissibility/merits (accelerated procedure) does not entail admission to the regular procedure.
-Such an understanding seems to be at odds with an adequate interpretation of the provision and is not in line with the generalised practice in this regard.
+However, according to information gathered by CPR in the course of 2021, SEF seemed to consider that the deadline prescribed in article 33-A(5) Asylum Act is not mandatory and that elapsing of such a deadline without a decision being issued with regard to the admissibility/merits (accelerated procedure) does not entail admission to the regular procedure.
+This understanding seems to be at odds with an adequate interpretation of the provision and with the rationale of the Asylum Act’s provisions.
+AIMA’s practice at the time of writing seems to follow this interpretation too.

 [15] There is a distinction to be made between border procedures from which certain categories of vulnerable asylum seekers may be exempted and accelerated procedures.
 While the vulnerable asylum seeker may be exempted from the bordure procedure and be released from detention, he or she will remain liable to an accelerated procedure in national territory.